HoiJean/djangoforbeginners-book/manuscript/ch2.md

 $ cd helloworld
 ~~~~~~~~

-Make sure you're not within an existing virtual environment at this point.
+Make sure you're not already in an existing virtual environment at this point.
 If you see text in parentheses `()` before the dollar sign `$` then you are.
 To exit it, type `exit` and hit `Return`.
 The parentheses should disappear which means that virtual environment is no longer active.

 We'll use `pipenv` to create a new virtual environment, install Django and then activate it.